ibm-cloud-docs/openwhisk/openwhisk_reference.md

 ## Swift actions
 {: #swift-actions}

-The Swift 3.1.1 and 4.1 runtimes are currently deprecated and they will not be available beyond February 28th 2019.
+The Swift 3.1.1 and 4.1 runtimes are deprecated and they will not be available beyond 28 February 2019.
 Please start any new actions or migrate any existing actions to Swift 4.2 runtime using the kind `swift:4.2` and new compile process.
 {: tip}